orneirigo/orneirigo/README.md

 <h1 align="center">Hi!
 I'm Ornella 👋</h1>
 <h3 align="center">Full Stack Web Developer 👩🏻‍💻</h3>
 <p align="left">
 I am a 27 years old young woman from Argentina.
 I have done an intensive Full Stack Development Bootcamp focused on Javascript technologies where I was involved in the development of different apps.

-I always want to learn new skills and technologies to exploit them and I am determined to grow in the IT industry!
+:star_struck: I always want to learn new skills and technologies to exploit them and **I am determined to grow in the IT industry!**

 :nerd_face: I’m currently learning **TypeScript and Socket.io**

-:star_struck: I’m looking to collaborate on **any kind of original projects to gain experience**

 :blush: Thanks for visiting my profile! **Have a nice day!**
 </p>